leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

-This February saw the birth of the [**Toric**](https://github.com/YaelDillies/Toric) project, whose aim is to build the theory of toric varieties following the textbook by Cox, Little and Schenck.
+This February saw the birth of the [**Toric**](https://github.com/YaelDillies/Toric) project, whose aim is to build the theory of toric varieties following *Toric Varieties* by Cox, Little and Schenck.

 We soon discovered that toric varieties contained tori, and that Mathlib didn't.